picoCTF 'Advanced Potion Making' Write Up

 Enumeration

-1. I ran the strings command and grepped the output on ‘pico’, ‘ctf’, ‘flag’, ignoring the case .
+1. We can run the strings command and grep the output on ‘pico’, ‘ctf’, ‘flag’, ignoring the case .
 No luck!

 ┌─[parrot@parrot]─[~/Downloads]